timothyas/xesn/paper.md

 level operations with xarray CITE.
 As with xarray, users refer to dimensions based on their named axes (e.g., "x", "y", or "time" instead of logical indices 0, 1, 2).
-Xesn parallelizes the core array based operations by using dask [@dask_2016] to map them across available resources, which can include a multi threaded environment on a laptop or single node, or a distributed computing resource such as traditional on-premises HPC or in the cloud.
+Xesn parallelizes the core array based operations by using Dask [@dask_2016] to map them across available resources, which can include a multi threaded environment on a laptop or single node, or a distributed computing resource such as traditional on-premises HPC or in the cloud.